 With their big eyes, long eyelashes and two tufty little horns, giraffe faces are pretty funny looking.
 Both male and female giraffes have two ossicones.
 These look like giraffe horns but are actually cartilage covered with skin.
 Female ossicones are thinner with cute, fluffy tufts.
 Male giraffes have thicker ossicones that go bald on top, due to wear and tear from giraffe fights.

 Can you try and guess the colour of a giraffe tongue?
 It’s dark blue!
-They stick their tongues out so much when they’re grazing that a pink tongue would get sunburnt.
+Giraffes stick their tongues out so much when they’re grazing that a pink tongue would get sunburnt.
 Darker colours offer better protection in the harsh African sun.

 A giraffe’s tongue is 45-50 cm long and “prehensile”, which means it can twist and grip things.
 This is very useful if you’re trying to pick delicious leaves out from thorns.
 Giraffes also have mouth armour!
 Their mouth is covered in hard, finger-like papillae to protect it from sharp thorns.